 Your Internet speeds can be influenced by many factors and not all of them can be controlled by Uniti.
-We do our very best to give you plan speed as often as possible but it is not realistic to expect plan speed all day, every day.
+We strive to give you the best plan speed possible but it is not realistic to expect the same plan speed all day, every day.

 The following can impact your speed:

 Network congestion can happen at multiple points in the network.

 - The congestion could be local to you.

 This means you may have several people within your home or business using the Internet at the same time.
 Because you are all sharing the same network, everyone in your network may experience slower speeds.

 Uniti tower sites are connected to the internet via backhaul links.
 At times backhaul can become congested and needs to be upgraded.
 At Uniti we monitor our backhaul closely and will schedule upgrades if any backhaul congestion is identified.
 Sometimes there may be a delay in upgrading backhaul if we are waiting on equipment, site access or third party approvals.

 - Congestion between yourself and our core network.